Wilbur Ross At The Center Of Another Political Storm, This Time About The Weather

 Commerce Secretary Wilbur Ross is under the microscope again, amid fresh allegations of meddling with a government scientific agency.

-"We were reacting to the calls that were coming into our office and people were actually frightened," said Kevin Laws, science officer for the National Weather Service in Birmingham.
-"They were wanting to cancel surgeries and they were wanting to go pick up elderly parents at the coastline because they were genuinely scared.
+"We were reacting to the calls that were coming into our office, and people were actually frightened," said Kevin Laws, science officer for the National Weather Service in Birmingham.
+"They were wanting to cancel surgeries, and they were wanting to go pick up elderly parents at the coastline because they were genuinely scared.
 And we felt like we needed to make a statement on where this storm was going to go and to reassure our people."

 Laws and his colleagues learned only later what sparked those anxious phone calls: a tweet from President Trump, mistakenly including Alabama on a list of states that could be hard hit by the storm.

 For days, Trump stubbornly insisted he was right about the hurricane's path, giving fodder to late-night comics when he showed off a map that had been clumsily doctored with a Sharpie.
-But the story took a more serious turn last Friday when NOAA — the federal agency that includes the Weather Service — issued an unsigned statement defending the president's tweet and chastising the Birmingham forecasters who contradicted it.
+But the story took a more serious turn last Friday when the National Oceanic and Atmospheric Administration — the federal agency that includes the National Weather Service — issued an unsigned statement defending the president's tweet and chastising the Birmingham forecasters who contradicted it.

 According to The New York Times, NOAA's statement followed political pressure from the commerce secretary, who oversees the weather agency and threatened to fire NOAA officials if they failed to back up the president.